coderholic/pyradio/README.md

 sed -i 's/distro = None/distro = Arch Linux' pyradio/config
 ```

-The distro name you insert here will appear in **PyRadio**'s log file, so that I know where the package came from while debugging, so if you are not packaging for a specific distribution, please do use something meaningful (for example, using "*xxx*" will do the job, but provides no useful information).
+The distro name you insert here will appear in **PyRadio**'s "*Configuration Window*".
+In addition to that it will appear in the log file, so that I know where the package came from while debugging.

+Having siad that, if you are not packaging for a specific distribution, please do use something meaningful (for example, using "*xxx*" will do the job, but provides no useful information).

 ## TODO